hasana157/factory-compliance-system/README.md

 ---

 ## Contributing & Support
 Contributions are welcome!
 If you'd like to improve FactoryGuard:
 1. **Report bugs** — Open a [GitHub Issue](https://github.com/hasana157/factory-compliance-system/issues) with steps to reproduce.
 2. **Suggest features** — Describe the use case and expected behavior in an issue.
 3. **Submit a PR** — Fork the repo, create a feature branch, and open a pull request with a clear description.

-For questions or support, reach out via GitHub Issues or connect on [LinkedIn](https://github.com/hasana157).

 ---